Mithunlavanyaraj/ORM/README.md

 ![Mithun's Output](<ex02 Output.png>)

 ## RESULT
-Thus the program for creating a database using ORM hass been executed successfully
+Thus the program for creating a database using ORM has been executed successfully